bergercookie/mastert_present/PITCHME.md

 ### Multi-hypothesis Map-matching

-- Used to find the relative transformation from robot frame to that of the neighbor's frame.
+- Used to find the relative transformation from the robot's frame to the neighbor's frame.
 If found the incoming measurements can be integrated in own map
 - Algorithm is described in detail in <cite>Blanco2013</cite>